asonolet/mefikit/README.md

 ![Mefikit logo](./mefibook/src/logo/dessin_rouge_full.png)

-**MeFiKit** (_Meshes and Fields Kit_) is a modern, high-performance library for manipulating unstructured meshes and associated fields.
+**MeFiKit** (_Meshes and Fields Kit_) is a modern, high-performance library for manipulating unstructured meshes and associated fields and groups.
 It is designed with a minimal, clear, and efficient interface, focusing on flexibility, correctness, and integration in multi-physics simulations and mesh-based data processing pipelines.

 **MeFiKit** is in a very early development phase.
 You might want to check the [ROADMAP](./ROADMAP.md).